fullcontact/full.core/README.md

 [![Clojars Project](http://clojars.org/fullcontact/full.core/latest-version.svg)](http://clojars.org/fullcontact/full.core)

-Full.core is the core library for Clojure services at [FullContact](//fullcontact.com).
+Full.core is the core library for Clojure and ClojureScript services at [FullContact](//fullcontact.com).

 It contains the following:

 * Config management
 * Logging
-* Sugar - small extensions to Clojure's core and other common libraries
+* Sugar - extensions to clojure.core and other common libraries

-### Config management
+## Config management

 With `full.core.config` you can manage yaml configurations for your app.